 Prerequisites: LARC 311

-Description: Critical issues of human settlement and community development.
-Community development or redevelopment projects are used to examine traditional and contemporary theory and practice and provide communities with an informed basis for coordinated public- and private-sector action.
+Description: Critical issues in landscape architecture involving human settlement and the natural environment.
+Community development or redevelopment projects are used to expand traditional and contemporary theory and practice.

 Description: As the culmination of studying Landscape Architecture, students conduct a semester-long design project, initiated by the student and under the supervision and guidance of a faculty mentor.